 For rolling (optional)

-- 1 tbsp coconut, cocoa powder, milled linseeds etc...
+- 1 tablespoon coconut, cocoa powder, milled linseeds etc...

 - In a food processor, whiz the oats until they are fine.
 Add all other ingredients and whiz to combine into a thick paste.